Sutherland Primary Academy - Organisations

 How will our child and young person be involved in the decisions about their learning?

-Children are involved in setting and reviewing their targets each term with their teacher.
+Children who are on the SEN Register are involved in reviewing and setting targets for their Pupil Passport each term with their teacher.
 They have the opportunity to discuss what they feel they are good at and which areas they need support in.

 How will we be involved in the decisions about the learning of our children and young people?

-Parents are welcome to contact the class teacher or SENCO at any time to discuss concerns regarding their child.
+Parents are welcome to contact the class teacher or SENCo at any time to discuss concerns regarding their child.

 How are parents involved in the setting?
 How can I be involved?